matsengrp/phippery/docs/esc-prof.rst

 where the off-diagonal blocks are sub-matrices with :math:`C_{\scriptsize \mbox{max}}` for all entries.

-To solve the optimal transport problem, we use the `Python Optimal Transport package <https://pythonot.github.io/>`_ [POT]_.
+To solve the optimal transport problem, we use the `Python Optimal Transport package <https://pythonot.github.io/>`_ [#POT]_.
-Because the obtained minimum cost is inversely related to how similar the two escape profiles are, we define the *escape similarity score* to be the reciprocal of this cost value.
-Our interest leans more towards identifying escape profiles that are consistent, and working with similarity score rather than cost makes the interpretation a little easier when we aggregate scores across sites in a region.
+The obtained minimum cost is inversely related to how similar the two escape profiles are, so we define the *escape similarity score* to be the reciprocal of this cost value.
+We do this because our interest leans more towards identifying escape profiles that are consistent, and working with similarity score rather than cost makes the interpretation a little easier when we aggregate scores across sites in a region.
 We attribute a high regional escape similarity score to having several sites with high similarity, in contrast to a low regional cost due to lacking